jtv199/ai-safety-ml4g/readme.md

 - w2d3 - Beginning of the work in groups of 2

-The original redwood mlab focuses mainly on the ML engineering part.
+We draw inspiration from the redwood mlab, which focuses mainly on the ML engineering part.
 In comparison, we will spend more time on conceptual aspects.